Mägo de Oz (La Bruja)

 Mägo de Oz (La Bruja), also known as Mägo de Oz: La Bruja or simply La Bruja, is an album by folk metal artists Mägo de Oz, which was released in 1997.

-It includes five tracks from the original release, redone with the current band members.
+It includes five tracks from their self-titled debut album, redone with the current band members.
 The title is not actually La Bruja - it is self-titled - but that is the name it acquired due to the witch (bruja in Spanish) on the cover.
 The album is currently labelled La Bruja on the band's official website.